Qitmeer/qitmeer-docker-test/stress_testing_report.md

 CPU and Memory of Full node(miner connected) :
 ![cpuMem](./images/cpuMem.jpg)

-According to the steps described above, three tests, taking the average of ten results, the final results are as follows:
+According to the steps described above, three tests, taking the average of three results, the final results are as follows:

 num of TXs | send rate | success % | num of blocks | duration | TPS